Here’s a reality of life: we all get stuck in a rut occasionally.

 Yet every time I do, it acts as a bit of a breakthrough.

 I personally like to write things with the intention of publishing them.
-Not only is it cathartic, but then it also feels like I’m taking a positive step towards productivity.
+Not only is it cathartic, but then it also feels like I’m taking a positive step toward productivity.

-It allows to to explore your feelings, concerns, struggles, and ideas – rather than keeping them all jumbled around in your head.
+It allows you to explore your feelings, concerns, struggles, and ideas – rather than keeping them all jumbled around in your head.

 Action Item: We have a lot of resources to help with your writing goals.
 Here are some of my favorites: